- As low as $142/Night

 Please note: This property is currently listed for sale, so we are discounting the price.
 If you are comfortable with the occasional showing, Realtor will give you 48 hours before each appointment, you do not have to be present.
 Stay in a great spot for less, it's a win-win for the right guests.

-Located in West Ashley just mins. from the historic plantations and off of 526 which offers painless access to the airport and North Charleston.
+Located in West Ashley just mins. from the historic plantations and off of 526 which offers simple access to the airport and North Charleston.
 Approx. 30 mins. to the beach and 15 min. to downtown Charleston.
-New appliances make cooking a breeze and Roku tv top off the amenities along with a roomy walk-in closet, a back screened in 2nd story porch among the trees, and the master bedroom has its in-suite bathroom.
+New appliances make cooking a breeze and Roku tv top off the amenities along with a cavernous walk-in closet, a back screened in 2nd story porch among the trees, and the master bedroom has its in-suite bathroom.
 Second bathroom is in hallway just outside of other bedroom.
 We welcome you to Charleston in a place that will give you an easy rest and room to relax.

 About the Area